 Field Default

 Enable Auto Network Detect When True, the VPN client can only run when it detects that it is out of the corporate network.

 Default: False

 MTU This field specifies the maximum transmission unit:

 Default: 1290 bytes

 Minimum: 256 bytes

 Maximum: 1406 bytes

 Keep Alive This field specifies the rate at which the system sends the keep alive message.

 Note If it is non zero and less than the value specified in Unified Communications Manager, the keep alive setting in the VPN concentrator overwrites this setting.

 Default: 60 seconds

 Minimum: 0

 Maximum: 120 seconds

 Fail to Connect This field specifies the amount of time to wait for login or connect operations to complete while the system creates the VPN tunnel.

 Default: 30 seconds

 Minimum: 0

 Maximum: 600 seconds

 Client Authentication From the drop-down list, choose the client authentication method:

-Method User and password
+Method • User and password

 Password only

 Certificate (LSC or MIC)

 Default: User And Password

-Enable Password Persistence When True, a user password gets saved in the phone until either a failed login attempt occurs, a user manually clears the password, or the phone resets or loses power.
+Enable Password Persistence When True, a user password gets saved in the phone, if Reset button or "#" is used for reset.
+The password does not get saved and the phone prompts for credentials if the phone loses power or you initiate a factory reset.

 Default: False

-Enable Host ID Check When True, the gateway certificate subjectAltName or CN must to which the VPN client is connected.
+Enable Host ID Check When True, the gateway certificate subjectAltName or CN must match the URL to which the VPN client is connected.

 Default: True